Skip to content

 Did you know...

-the Red-White-Red Card for Graduates applies to Third Country nationals that have graduated from an Austrian university in the last 12 month and found a job offer applicable to their studies.
+The Red-White-Red Card for Graduates applies to third-country nationals who graduated from an Austrian university during the last twelve months and found a job offer applicable commensurate to their studies.
 Get more information here!

-...that there exists a special work and residence permit for international students who graduate from an Austrian university?
+...that a special work permit and residence permit exist for international students who graduate from an Austrian university?

 Frequently Asked Questions